vpakarinen2/llm-text-gradio-webui/README.md

 # LLM Text WebUI

-A Gradio-based web interface for text generation (Gemma3 4B as a default model).
+A Gradio web interface for text generation (Gemma3 4B as a default model).

 ## Screenshots